IBE160/SG-Nettgrupp1/docs/Fase-1/ux-design-specification.md

 ## Executive Summary

-The project aims to modernize Alta Sigar & Grill's operations and enhance customer experience by streamlining inventory and order management, offering convenient click-and-collect services, and providing a guided product selection for newcomers.
+The project aims to modernize Alta Sigar & Grill's operations and enhance customer experience by streamlining inventory and order management, offering convenient click-and-collect services.
 The goal is to boost efficiency, satisfaction, market reach, and sales.

 ---